Octal: Method of successive multiplication by 8

 These two methods can be combined to handle decimal numbers with both integer and fractional parts, using the first on the integer part and the second on the fractional part.

 Method of successive duplication

-To convert integer decimals to octal, prefix the number with "0.".
+To convert an integer written in decimal to octal, prefix the number with "0.".
 Perform the following steps for as long as digits remain on the right side of the radix:

 Double the value to the left side of the radix, using octal rules, move the radix point one digit rightward, and then place the doubled value underneath the current value so that the radix points align.
 If the moved radix point crosses over a digit that is 8 or 9, convert it to 0 or 1 and add the carry to the next leftward digit of the current value.
 Add octally those digits to the left of the radix and simply drop down those digits to the right, without modification.